yolanda10202/Recipe_Website/README.md

 There are two main files: mainpage.html and style.css.

 ### mainpage.html
+Click [here](https://github.com/yolanda10202/RecipeWebsite/blob/main/mainpage.html) to see the code.
 This HTML file contains the basic structure of the website.
 It includes:
 * A header
 * A navigation bar
 * An article body

 ### style.css
+Click [here](https://github.com/yolanda10202/RecipeWebsite/blob/main/style.css) to see the code.
 The styling for the webpage is designed using Figma.
 Original design [here](https://www.figma.com/file/2Z2NLDq0zWmKXLYW7igCJs/Cookbook-Website?node-id=0%3A1).

 ## Goals